Susanna Carson Rijnhart: Later life

 Investigations by the British and Dutch government uncovered no information concerning the fate of Petrus Rijnhart and in 1900 Susie returned to Canada.
-She wrote a book about her experiences and lectured and in 1902 returned to China, this time to Kangding with the Foreign Christian Missionary Society.
+She wrote a book about her experiences and lectured, and in 1902 returned to China, this time to Kangding (Tachienlu), a city on the Sichuan-Tibetan border, with the Foreign Christian Missionary Society.
 In 1905 she married James Moyes.
 Because of her former husband’s dismissal from the CIM, Moyes had to resign from the CIM to marry her.
 Her health failed, and she was replaced by Zenas Sanford Loftis at the Tibetan mission.
 In 1907 she and her husband returned to Canada.
 She had a baby, a son, in January 1908 and died on February 7, 1908, in Chatham.
 James Moyes returned to China in 1911 and in 1915 was working for the American Bible Society in Nanking.

 Importance

 Dr. Susie Rijnhart typified the independent and adventurous women, often missionaries, who were beginning to travel the world and practice a variety of professions.
 Her attempt to reach Lhasa seems to have been as much an adventure gone wrong as it was a Christian pilgrimage.
 Her book makes no mention of any converts to Christianity the couple made during their four years in China and Tibet.
 How familiar she was with her first husband’s unsavory past is unknown.